 Corinium Ales - Real Ales-on and off sales

 British Polo Gin - 100% organic and multi award winning British Polo Gin

 Madgetts Game - Raw and cooked free range poultry game

 Did you know?

-St John the Baptist Parish Church which is located on the Market Place and is often referred to as the ‘Cathedral of the Cotswolds’ was largely rebuilt in 1515-1530.
+St John Baptist Church, located on the Market Place, often referred to as the ‘Cathedral of the Cotswolds’, was largely rebuilt in 1515-1530.
 This was funded by the wealth attained by the local wool merchants.
 Sheep, wool sales, weaving and cloth-making were the main strengths of England's trade in the Middle Ages, and many of Cirencester merchants and clothiers gained wealth and prosperity from the national and international trade.

-With the church rebuilt and the Market Place adjacent to it you can imagine market days as a bustling and thriving place to be.
-So with the fantastic new Market Place completed this year and the Abbey 900 celebrations, the Fleece Fayre aim’s to give a nod to this bygone era and with a focus on the present and future providing a celebration for the town and bringing the community together.
-The event will include an eclectic wool and sheep themed market; local food and drink; maypole and morris dancing, community entertainment and lots more.
-We would love you to be a part of this special event.
+With the church rebuilt and the Market Place adjacent to it, you can imagine market days as a bustling and thriving place to be.
+With the new Market Place the Fleece Fayre aims to give a nod to this bygone era and with a focus on the present and future providing a celebration for the town.
+The event will include an eclectic wool and sheep themed market; local food and drink; morris dancing, community entertainment and lots more.

 Want to keep up to date?